DataDog/documentation/content/en/agent/kubernetes/host_setup.md

 [Restart the Agent][7].

-Use the [Autodiscovery with Pod Annotations][8] to configure the log collection to add multiline processing rules or customise the `source` and `service` attribute.
+Use [Autodiscovery with Pod Annotations][8] to configure log collection to add multiline processing rules, or to customize the `source` and `service` attributes.

 ## Further Reading
 To get a better idea of how (or why) to integrate your Kubernetes service, see the related series of [Datadog blog posts][6].